truenas/middleware/docs/userguide/freenas_storage.rst

 You should review the default selections and, if necessary, modify them to meet the needs of your environment.

-While a "delete" button is provided,
+While a "Delete" button is provided,
-**deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider disabling the scrub as a temporary measure until the hardware can be upgraded.
+**deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider unchecking the "Enabled" button for the scrub as a temporary measure until the hardware can be upgraded.

-If you do delete a scrub, you can create a new scrub task by clicking :menuselection:`Storage --> Volumes --> ZFS Scrubs --> Add ZFS Scrub`.

 .. _ZFS Snapshots: